firstfederation

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-On these days please access the class pages of the school website to find online materials to support home learning.
+On the first day please access Class Dojo for Yealm Class to find online materials to support home learning.
+For Year 2-6 they should login to their Google Classroom Account to find the work set (please contact us if your child has forgotten their login).
 We will prepare workbooks and any additional resources your child will need to be sent home. |

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?